-Ask the Expert: Becoming a “Change Master”- How Young Adults with Asperger’s Syndrome Can Take Positive Action
+Becoming a “Change Master”- How Young Adults with Autism Can Take Positive Action

-For young adults with Asperger’s Syndrome, taking positive action – whether it is making a personal plan or trying something new – can lead to the development of the cognitive flexibility skills needed for life, work and independent living.
+For young adults with Asperger’s Syndrome, which is a form of autism, taking positive action – whether it is making a personal plan or trying something new – can lead to the development of the cognitive flexibility skills needed for life, work and independent living.

 As an adult with Asperger’s Syndrome, I acquired decades of unproductive thinking patterns.
 Looking at the world with an optimistic and explorative mindset did not come easily.
 I needed to learn this, and I had to be taught the advantages of becoming my own “change master.”
 Discovering that I could regulate my emotions and behavior through listening, not reacting; thinking before speaking; or asking questions before I put forth my opinion was a true milestone for me.